.png)

 -

-If you love emotional journeys filled with tender moments, sizzling chemistry, and the healing power of love, then Brooke Gilbert's moving story is a must-read.
+If you love emotional journeys filled with tender moments, gentle chemistry, and the healing power of understanding, Brooke Gilbert's moving story belongs on your shelf.

-Let the rhythm of the islands guide you to your next great romance.
-Grab The Heartbeats of Aloha today and lose yourself in Reef and Luna's unforgettable love story!
+Let the rhythm of the islands guide you to a romance that speaks to both heart and soul.
+Grab The Heartbeats of Aloha today and discover how Reef and Luna's love transcends both time and pain.

-Content note: This book contains discussions of anxiety, depression, and panic attacks.
+Content note: This book contains thoughtful discussions of anxiety, depression, panic attacks, and childhood illness.